Smooth and silky cream inside of a tender choux dough and covered with a rich dark chocolate. This chocolate eclair is an ultimate pleasure.

 My chocolate eclair recipe is anything but ordinary.
 Think of the adjectives to describe a dessert of your dreams and you’ll find all of these words in these simple yet sophisticated eclairs.

 You already got the idea, right?:) I’m a huge fan of eclairs.
 Given that they are covered with rich dark chocolate glaze, they officially take a top place in my favourite desserts rating.
-Remember how good was my Easy Brownie Recipe With Mascarpone Swirl?
-Well, this one is on the same level.

 At first, the process might seem complicated.
 But believe me, it is easy as a pie.
 Once you get the hang of it, you’ll be making these chocolate eclairs like a pastry chef.